PSM in Fisheries & Wildlife Administration

 The Professional Science Master's in Fisheries and Wildlife Administration (PSMFWA) is offered to working professionals with at least five years of experience who want to accelerate their fisheries and wildlife related careers.
 This program is offered both online through Ecampus and through Corvallis campus.

-Learner Outcomes for PSMFWA Students: The PSMFWA degree is an integrated curriculum designed to provide advanced, professional training in four areas: (1) core knowledge in fish or wildlife biology, ecology and management; (2) professional skills and abilities; (3) human dimensions of natural resources management; and (4) natural resources policy.
+Learner Outcomes for PSMFWA Students: The PSMFWA degree is an integrated curriculum designed to provide advanced, professional training in four areas: (1) core knowledge in fish or wildlife biology, ecology and management; (2) natural resources policy; (3) human dimensions of natural resources management; and (4) professional skills and abilities.
 In addition, each student will participate in an intensive internship experience engaging students in real world work situations involving technical problems, teamwork, communication skills, and decision‐making.
 For more details, please review the specific learning outcomes for the each of the major components of the PSMFWA degree are listed below.

 Fisheries and wildlife resource conservation is a challenging profession involving biological, ecological, management, policy, and social systems.
 Although many professionals obtain entry-level positions with B.S. degrees, mid- and upper-level positions typically require additional training in biology, quantitative methods, and business and communication skills.
 The PSM in Fisheries & Wildlife Administration prepares you to become a thoughtful, innovative leader in the science and management of fisheries and wildlife.